somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ## 📖 Workshops and AMAs

-From the Somos NLP team, we want to encourage you to participate regardless of your current knowledge.
+From the SomosNLP team, we want to encourage you to participate regardless of your current knowledge.

 - During the first days of the hackathon we will give a series of **practical workshops** showing you how to develop a project so that you have a reference example.
 Here are those from the previous edition: